lutchenca/lutchenca/README.md

 - 🎓  I have a bachelor degree in Marketing and Advertising 👩‍🎓  but currently I'm studying a lot about computer science 👩‍💻.

-- 🔭 I’m currently working to Netherlands 🇳🇱 on [Cloud++](https://cloudplusplus.nl/) as Jr Software Developer.
+- 🔭 I’m currently working to [Hostinger](https://www.hostinger.com/) as IT Customer Success Specialist

 - 🌱   I’m currently learning NodeJS and Angular and on track to improve my skills on HTML, CSS, Javascript and Web Design.